 Is gender bias hiding in your interview room?

 There are several ways you can prepare for a job interview.
-You can research the company, practice the most common interview questions, rehearse your answers and plan your route.
+You can research the company, practise the most common interview questions, rehearse your answers and plan your route.
 However, there is one factor you just can't prepare for: gender bias.

-Maternity leave and family responsibilities
+1. Maternity leave and family responsibilities

-In fact, in a recent study, more than half of U.K. employers surveyed agreed that women should have to disclose if they are pregnant during a job interview.
+In fact, in a recent study, more than half of UK employers surveyed agreed that women should have to disclose if they are pregnant during a job interview.
 This is one of the most common examples of gender bias for women in job interviews.

-What can you do?
+What can job seekers do?

-Follow-up questions and interruptions
+2. Follow-up questions and interruptions

 A study published in the journal of Social Sciences found that women are more likely to be interrupted during interviews and are asked more follow-up questions than their male counterparts.
 The study also found that women are more likely to rush through their answers as a result of the interruptions.

-What can you do?
+What can job seekers do?

 If you feel as though you're frequently interrupted mid-sentence, or if the number of follow-up questions seems excessive, try not to rush your answers.
-It could be based in sexism (intentional or not), but it could also be that your interviewer is genuinely assessing your suitability or looking for a particular answer, and they are using follow-up questions to guide you towards that answer.
+It could be based in sexism and assumptions (intentional or not), but it could also be that your interviewer is genuinely assessing your suitability or looking for a particular answer, and they are using follow-up questions to guide you towards that answer.
 Regardless, take a deep breath and try to be as specific as possible.
-It's important to remember that you're a qualified applicant and you wouldn't be in the room if the employer wasn't interested in hiring you.
+It's important to remember that you're a qualified applicant with valuable work experience and you wouldn't be in the room if the employer wasn't interested in hiring you.

 Language plays a significant role in the hiring process.
-From job advertisements to selection criteria to interview questions, certain wording can impact whether a male or female candidate is more likely to land the role.
+From job advertisements to selection criteria to interview questions, certain wording can impact whether a male or female candidate is more likely to land the position.

 For example, words such as 'collaborate', 'warm' and 'support' are more commonly associated with female stereotypes and are thus geared to attract female candidates, whereas words such as 'leader', 'competitive' and 'control' are associated with male stereotypes and are unconsciously geared to attract male candidates.
 This can breed gender bias in the hiring process even if the employer is unaware.
-Studies show that women are less likely to apply for roles containing male wording, even though they might be just as qualified.
+Studies show that women are less likely to apply for roles containing 'male' wording, even though they might be just as qualified.

-What can you do?
+What can job seekers do?

 You can't control the type of questioning you will receive during an interview, but you can control your responses.
 If you feel that certain questions display hidden gender bias, it is within your discretion whether you choose to answer them.

 With gender bias still a major obstacle in the job search having an impeccable CV is all the more important.
 Make sure your CV is showcasing your best self with a free CV critique from TopCV.